Esri/hub.js/docs/src/guides/functional/utilities.md

 ## Hub Utilities

-The `hub-common` module is a collection of utility functions that the Hub team has come to rely on across all the projects we work on.
+Hub.js exports a collection of utility functions that the Hub team has come to rely on across all the projects we work on.

 This page lists some of the more prominent functions, but there are dozens of others that are extremely useful and we invite you to explore them.

 ## Working with Objects

-The philosophy behing Hub.js (as well as ArcGIS Rest Js) is that the libraries are composed of functions that work with data.
+The philosophy behind Hub.js (as well as ArcGIS Rest Js) is that the libraries are composed of functions that work with data.

 The output of the functions depends only on the data passed into them.
 Unless otherwise noted, the functions do not mutate the data passed into them - instead they return new copies of the data.